Creating a Student Organization

 If you are unable to find a student organization that fits your particular interests, or you have a great idea for a new and unique organization, then you have the option to start your own organization.
 There are specific guidelines to be followed in order for your new organization to become official.

 Tip: Before you begin, ask yourself, “how does my proposed student organization differ from what is already offered on the NIU campus?”
 The NIU Student Association does not recognize or support student organizations that double or duplicate the efforts of currently existing organizations.

-- Before an organization can be created, you must have a president, vice president, treasurer, secretary, and advisor (the Student Association requires that, at minimum, organizations have a president, treasurer and advisor).
-You must also have a constitution and bylaws for your organization.
+- Before an organization can be created, you must have a president, treasurer, and a faculty/staff advisor.
+It is recommended that you consider additional leadership roles to ensure you have a fully functioning executive board (Vice President, Secretary, etc.) You must also have a constitution and bylaws for your organization.
 You can find a sample constitution on the Student Association website.